grasshoppergroup/coffeescript-style-guide/README.md

 bar = () -> # No
 ```

-In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and indented by one level (i.e., two spaces), with a leading `.`.
+In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and indented by one level (i.e., four spaces), with a leading `.`.

 ```coffeescript
 [1..3]